About This Listing

 Welcome!
 Enjoy all the comforts of home in this fabulously restored vintage caravan.
 Come say hi to the chickens, borrow a bike, enjoy coffee and tea in the garden.
-You'll be close to pretty much everything and BART is a short walk away.
+You'll be close to pretty much everything and BART is 7 blocks away.

 Welcome!
 Enjoy all the comforts of home in this fabulously restored vintage caravan.
 Come say hi to the chickens, borrow a bike, enjoy coffee and tea in the garden.
 You'll be close to pretty much everything and BART is 7 blocks away.
 We look forward to hosting you!

 MAKING A RESERVATION: Please check out our FAQ & house rules first.
 If the dates you want aren't available, check out our other listing (click on our profile to see listings.)

 - Centrally located to BART, UCB, and restaurants